eCloudEdge-Digital/neoedge-central-user-manual/README.md

    ```

 4. **Configure Your Firewall:**
-   The following firewall policies are mandatory on your NeoEdge Central host:
+   The following firewall policies are mandatory on your NeoEdge Central server:

     | Source IP  | Source Port | Destination IP | Destination Port
     | --------   | -------- | -------- | -------- |